crcdng/nft-reading-list/reading.md

 ### Governance / Community / Ecomomy / DAO

+Catlow, R. and Rafferty, P. (eds) (2022) Radical friends: decentralised autonomous organisations and the arts.
+United Kingdom: Torque Editions.

 DisCO.coop (2019) If I Only had a Heart: A DisCO Manifesto.
 DisCO.coop, Transnational Institute and Guerrilla Media Collective.

 Kerr, D. and Jennings, M. (2022) A Legal Framework for Decentralized Autonomous Organizations.

 Shorin, T., Hart, S. and Lotti, L. (2021) ‘Positive Sum Worlds: Remaking Public Goods’.
 Available at: https://otherinter.net/research/positive-sum-worlds/positive-sum-worlds.

+Zargham, M. and Nabben, K. (2022) ‘Aligning “Decentralized Autonomous Organization” to Precedents in Cybernetics’. (to be published)

 ### Environmental Impact of Crypto / NFTs